-What you need to know about Design History Files
+Everything you need to know about Design History Files (DHF)

 One of the most important things a medical device company can do to help bring products to market quickly is to stay organized.
 If your team isn't organized, you risk hurting product quality, not passing an audit and slowing production.
 Proper documentation is vital to organization, and, during the product design phase, that means creating and maintaining your Design History File (DHF).

 What is a Design History File?

 A DHF is a record of all the actions and steps involved in designing a medical device.
 The documentation that comes out of design control procedures is collectively called the “Design History File” or DHF.

 Prior to starting development, manufacturers must develop a design controls process.
 Design Controls refer to actions taken by a manufacturer to control the design and development of a new medical device.
 Under a robust design controls process, the initial device that was intended to be designed should match the final design without any variation (unless documented).

 Design controls processes must be completed according to the requirements outlined in the FDA’s 21 CFR Part 820.30 and ISO 13485:2016.
 Most manufacturers develop a set of procedures on how to follow design controls and how to document decision making throughout the development process.

 During an FDA audit, the auditor will examine each medical device’s DHF.
 The auditor reviews these documents to ensure the device was developed through a design controls process.
 Additionally, the auditor will review internal procedures to ensure they meet FDA regulations.
 A DHF and fully documented procedures provide the FDA with the assurance that the device was developed properly and is safe for market.

 Note: Each device needs its own DHF and each DHF will be revised during any changes to the design.
 A DHF can be an actual file that contains each needed component or, with an eQMS for medical device companies, it can be a document that has a link to each part.